agentrickard/domain/README.txt

 ----
 4.1.1   Primary Domain Name

+The primary domain for your site.
+Typically example.com or www.example.com.
+Do not use http or slashes.
+This domain will be used as the default URL for your site.
+If an invalid domain is requested, users will be sent to the primary domain.

-Enter the primary domain for your site.
+Enter the primary domain for your site here.
 Typically, you will also enter this value into settings.php for cookie handling.
 Do not use http:// or a trailing slash when entering this value.

 ----
 4.1.2   Site Name